louiz/biboumi/doc/biboumi.1.md

 an IRC channel on that same IRC server, biboumi opens a new connection to that server.
 Biboumi connects once to each IRC server, for each user on it.

-To cleanly shutdown the component, send the SIGINT or SIGTERM signals to it.
+To cleanly shutdown the component, send a SIGINT or SIGTERM signal to it.
 It will send messages to all connected IRC and XMPP servers to indicate a reason why the users are being disconnected.
-Biboumi exits when all connections are closed because the remote acknowledged the end of communication.
-If the remote server does not respond, biboumi does not exit, unless SIGINT or SIGTERM is received again, in which case biboumi closes the TCP connections and exits immediately.
+Biboumi exits when the end of communication is acknowledged by all IRC servers.
+If one or more IRC servers do not respond, biboumi will only exit if it receives the same signal again or if a 2 seconds delay has passed.

 ### Addressing